-College and career planning should be a joint effort between the student, parents, teachers, and the guidance counselor.
+College and career planning should be a joint effort between the student, parents, teachers, and the academic and college advisor.
 It starts the very first day that a student steps foot in the door at LuHi.
 We desire every student to find the vocation in life in which they can serve God to the fullest.